Posted on January 9, 2023 by Dina Miller

 Love shopping and fun?
 If you’re headed west, make a quick (or longer) exit here.
 In Michigan City, dip your toes in Lake Michigan at Washington Park, play at Blue Chip Casino or shop at Lighthouse Place Premium Outlets.

 Turn south to visit LaPorte, for great finds at Coachman Antique Mall and fresh produce west of town at Garwood Orchards and Market.
+Stone Lake and Pine Lake offer recreation if you prefer something smaller than the Great Lakes!

 Don’t miss a chance to see South Bend’s legendary University of Notre Dame just off Exit 77.
 In a short stop, you can walk the